Nintendo NES Classic: Mini Console Production Will Continue, Nintendo Confirms

 — GameSpot (@gamespot) February 15, 2017

-The NES Classic Edition launched in Japan, Australia, North America and Europe in November 2016.
+The NES Classic Edition launched in Japan, Australia, North America, and Europe in November 2016.
 However, due to limited supply, it sold out almost immediately.
 Since its limited release, fans have taken to online auction sites in order to snap up a console, paying up to five times the original retail price of the console.
 Whilst Nintendo has continued to release limited quantities of the console to retailers, it remains incredibly difficult to get hold of, which is why many fans have turned to the aforementioned online auction sites.

 RELATED STORIES ON INQUISITR: